k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_job.md

    <img src="/articles/20_jobs_and_batch_services/images/05_jobs_and_batch_services_create_a_job_userjob.PNG">

-5. In the **Job table** start filling in the details pertaining to the Job.
+5. In the **Job table** start filling in the values pertaining to the Job.

 **Method:**